gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 lint.select = ["E", "F", "S"]
 ```

-The security rules (`["S"]`) alone provide significant value — they're the Bandit checks that catch hardcoded secrets,
+The security rules (`["S"]`) alone catch a lot: they're the Bandit checks that flag hardcoded secrets, weak crypto, and
-weak crypto, and unsafe deserialization.
+unsafe deserialization.
 Once your codebase is clean, expand to all rules:

 ```toml
 # Aspirational: enable everything and selectively ignore